nefarius/WinDbgSymbolsCachingProxy/README.md

   - `/api/badges/cachedSymbolsFound`
     - Gets the amount of records found upstream (these actually contain the data).
   - `/api/badges/cachedSymbolsNotFound`
-    - Gets the amount of records not found upstream.
-These get stored with a flag to speed up the 404 responses.
+    - Gets the amount of records flagged as "not found" upstream.

 ## TODOs and ideas